hilios/jQuery.countdown/documentation.md

 Event object <a id="event-object"></a>
 ------------

 Most of the time you will be using the `event.strftime` function to render the countdown, the next section goes deeper in this subject.
-But you can access all raw values
+But you can access all raw values:

 ```javascript
 {